Mira Rai

 Mira Rai (born 31 December 1988) is a Nepalese trail runner and sky runner.
 She has participated in many international competitions and has won numerous awards.
-Though she has never won the title of a World Champion, much of her fame came as a result of winning 2017 National Geographic Adventurer of the Year title.
+Though she has never won the title of a World Champion, much of her fame came as a result of winning the 2017 National Geographic Adventurer of the Year title.

 Biography

 She also participated in some of the world’s most challenging trail races.

 Early life

 Mira Rai hails from a remote village in Bhojpur, in the east of the country.
 Growing up, her family struggled to meet everyday necessities through farming.
-She left school at age 12 to help her parents in daily household chores, and because her family could not afford her education.
+She left school at age 12 to help her parents with daily household chores, and because her family could not afford her education.
 She regularly walked up and down the mountainous terrain to collect water and go to market.

-At the age of 14 she left home in the middle of the night, without telling her parents, to join the Maoist insurgency when they came recruiting through her village.
-As she was a minor, when the civil war came to an end she was ineligible for integration into the Nepal Army and was subsequently discharged.
-After returning home she dreamed of doing something more with her life to support her family, and traveled to Kathmandu to pursue karate and running.
+At the age of 14, she left home in the middle of the night, without telling her parents, to join the Maoist insurgency when they came recruiting through her village.
+As she was a minor, when the civil war came to an end, she was ineligible for integration into the Nepal Army and was subsequently discharged.
+After returning home, she dreamed of doing something more with her life to support her family and travelled to Kathmandu to pursue karate and running.